Equipment & Facility Design for Risk Zones

 • Risk Zone Types Defined:

-• • High Risk: Chilled RTE products with a high risk of pathogen growth
+• • High Risk: Chilled ready-to-eat products with a high risk of pathogen growth

-• High Care: Chilled RTE products with lower risk (e.g., no direct contamination risk post-processing)
+• High Care: Chilled ready-to-eat products with lower contamination risk post-processing

-• Ambient High Care: Shelf-stable RTE products at risk from environmental contamination
+• Ambient High Care: Shelf-stable ready-to-eat products vulnerable to environmental contamination

 Evidence to Maintain: